anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Reality is merely an illusion, albeit a very persistent one.
+Quote: I have done my best: that is about all the philosophy of living one needs.

-By: Albert Einstein
+By: Lin Yutang